microsoft/playwright/docs/src/locators.md

 :::tip When to use text locators
 We recommend using text locators to find non interactive elements like `div`, `span`, `p`, etc. For interactive elements like `button`, `a`, `input`, etc. use [role locators](#locate-by-role).
 :::

+You can also [filter by text](#filter-by-text) which can be useful when trying to find a particular item in a list.

 ### Locate by alt text